julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-for-women.md

 **Why did folklore mix spiritual and practical caution?**
 Because life, reproduction, and liminal states were intertwined.
 Herbs served **physical, spiritual, and social purposes**, making respect and ritual a form of safety.

-**Were these herbs truly forbidden?**
-Yes — in documented historical and folk contexts, certain plants were off-limits for women due to reproductive, toxic, or ritual concerns.

-**Could misuse actually harm women?**
-Yes.
-Toxicity and abortifacient properties meant that violation of these prohibitions could be physically dangerous.

-**Are these herbs safe today?**
-Some are still highly toxic.
-Modern herbalism preserves this knowledge but advises professional guidance, especially during pregnancy.

 ---

 ## Final Note: Literacy, Not Limitation